boyleconnor/boyleconnor.github.io/_posts/2024-06-12-building-to-minikube.md

 ...
 ```

-your output should similarly contain several images from the Kubernetes official repo.
+your output should similarly contain several images from the Kubernetes official registry.

 **NOTE: the above will have to be re-run every time you open a new terminal, open a new SSH session, restart the computer,
 etc.**